White Paper

 Each allocation has lock-ups set to avoid excessive selling pressure after IEO.

-• Lock-up schedules vary by early supporter, so not uniform, but partial at IEO, gradual lock-up release after 6 months, with all tokens available for circulation after 18 months.
-Detailed monthly release schedule will be published separately.
+- Lock-up schedules vary by early supporter, so not uniform, but partial at IEO, gradual lock-up release after 6 months, with all tokens available for circulation after 18 months.
+Detailed monthly release schedule is available in

-• All locks released over maximum 100 months after mainnet launch.
+- All locks released over maximum 100 months after mainnet launch.
 Pre-IEO allocated distributions released over 18 months from IEO implementation.
-Amounts vary by validator participation timing, so not uniform, but detailed monthly release schedule will be published separately.
+Amounts vary by validator participation timing, so not uniform, but detailed monthly release schedule is available in

-• Gradually released over 54 months after IEO.
-Lock-up schedules vary by partner, so not uniform, but detailed monthly release schedule will be published separately.
+- Gradually released over 54 months after IEO.
+Lock-up schedules vary by partner, so not uniform, but detailed monthly release schedule is available in

 Lock-up Release Percentage Table (End of Each Year)